QuarkNerd/blog/labs/_posts/2012-12-13-xaml-finance.md

 The application presents a Price List for the entire FTSE 100 from which individual entries can be selected to open a corresponding Company Overview that provides more detailed information for a specific stock with an accompanying interactive chart.
 The Heatmap is a combined [treemap](http://en.wikipedia.org/wiki/Treemapping) and [heatmap](http://en.wikipedia.org/wiki/Heatmap), based on the concept implemented in our Market Map project, from which Company Overviews can also be opened.

 The web-based version of XAML Finance uses the Microsoft Silverlight plug-in technology.
 The price list, company overviews and heatmap are presented as a tabbed user interface, allowing the user to switch rapidly between the pages of interest.
-A live deployment of this version is available [here](http://www.scottlogic.co.uk/blog/colin/xaml-finance/).

 ![XAML Finance]({{ site.baseurl }}/labs/assets/xaml3.jpg)